 No, for the same reason that it does not discriminate against the poor.
-Nonwhite Americans, for example, say abortion is morally wrong by a margin of 46% to 45% (compared to a margin of 46% to 44% for whites).
+50% of nonwhite Americans, for example, say abortion is morally acceptable, compared to 53% of white Americans.
 Yet people of color are especially targeted by the abortion industry, and the challenges they face are exploited by abortion advocates to promote public funding.
 Without federal funding of abortion, the abortion rate among non-Hispanic black women (abortions per 1000 women of reproductive age) is almost four times that of non-Hispanic white women; so is their abortion ratio (abortions per 1000 live births).
 It is the effort to increase this tragic disparity further, by promoting abortion in a population disproportionately made up of black Americans, that could be seen as racist.
 Hundreds of Planned Parenthood's own supporters and current and former employees have said that "Planned Parenthood was founded by a racist, white woman" and remains guilty of systemic racism.
-Furthermore, Planned Parenthood operates the largest chain of abortion centers in the United States and disproportionately locates them in, or near, minority neighborhoods.
+6